Mesourogiwi/Projeto-ESI-Backend/README.md

 This will set a local server that you can access typing localhost:3333 on your browser.
 If you need to read the documentation, you can access localhost:3333/api-docs OR you can see it deployed on the [Website](https://projetoes1.herokuapp.com/api-docs/)

-If you want to run the tests, you need to add a .env.test file with these variables:
+If you want to run the tests, you need to add a .env.test file on root folder of the project with these variables:

 - DB_HOST=localhost
 - DB_USERNAME=root